-- 6.1.29.1 Covered medical supplies, equipment, and appliances suitable for use in the home or in the community where normal life activities take the Enrollee, are those that are Medically Necessary and ordered by a physician, advanced practice registered nurse, physician assistant or clinical nurse specialist; and - (1) An order or prescription for medical supplies, equipment, or appliances must meet the requirements in 42 CFR §440.70, including: - (a) Documented in a plan of care that is reviewed and revised as medically necessary by a physician (or another licensed practitioner within scope of practice) at least once a year; - (b) The initiation of medical equipment requires a documented face-to-face encounter that must be related to the primary reason the Enrollee requires medical equipment
+- 6.1.32.1 Covered medical supplies, equipment, and appliances suitable for use in the home or in the community where normal life activities take the Enrollee, are those that are Medically Necessary and ordered by a physician, advanced practice registered nurse, physician assistant or clinical nurse specialist; and - (1) An order or prescription for medical supplies, equipment, or appliances must meet the requirements in 42 CFR §440.70, including: - (a) Documented in a plan of care that is reviewed and revised as medically necessary by a physician (or another licensed practitioner within scope of practice) at least once a year; - (b) The initiation of medical equipment requires a documented face-to-face encounter that must be related to the primary reason the Enrollee requires medical equipment

 - and that must occur no more than six (6) months prior to the start of services.
 The face-to-face encounter may be conducted by one of the following: a physician, a nurse practitioner or clinical nurse specialist, or a physician assistant.
-The face-to-face encounter may occur through telemedicine.
+The face-to-face encounter may occur through telehealth.
 [Minnesota Statutes, §256B.0625, subd.
 31, (g)] - (2) Provided to the Enrollee at the Enrollee's own place of residence that is not a nursing facility or ICF, or in the community where normal life activities take the Enrollee; - (3) Not covered in the facility per diem rate, but must be modified for the recipient, or the item is necessary for the continuous care and exclusive use of the Beneficiary to meet the Beneficiary's unusual medical need according to the written order of a physician, will be separately reimbursed by the MCO; and - (4) Replacement of lost, stolen or irreparably damaged hearing aids for an Enrollee who is twenty-one (21) years of age or older, but may be limited to two replacements in a five year period.
 [Minnesota Rules, Part 9505.0287, subp.
 3] - (5) Electronic tablets used as an augmentative and alternative communication system are covered.
 [Minnesota Statutes, §256B.0625, subd.
-31(e)] - 6.1.29.2 The MCO must assure that its contracted vendors of durable medical equipment are enrolled as a Medicare provider, unless exempted by the STATE.
+31(e)] - (6) Seizure detection devices are covered as durable medical equipment under the circumstances described in Minnesota Statutes, §256B.0625, subd.
+31, as amended by Laws 2023, Ch.
+70, Art.1, Sec.
+21, effective January 1, 2024 or upon federal approval and notice by the STATE. - 6.1.32.2 The MCO must assure that its contracted vendors of durable medical equipment are enrolled as a Medicare provider, unless exempted by the STATE.
 [Minnesota Statutes, §256B.0625, subd.
-31, (b) and (c)] - 6.1.29.3 The MCO must assure access to a wide array of DME providers providing a broad array of specialty items commonly used by people with disabilities to meet the needs of Enrollees. - 6.1.29.4 The MCO must have written protocols for expedited authorization processes and alternative delivery mechanisms that might include home repair, or home delivery for wheel chair batteries, oxygen, respiratory equipment and other items that are critical to maintaining a stable and maximum level of functioning for members with disabilities.
+31, (b) and (c)] - 6.1.32.3 The MCO must assure access to a wide array of DME providers providing a broad array of specialty items commonly used by people with disabilities to meet the needs of Enrollees. - 6.1.32.4 The MCO must have written protocols for expedited authorization processes and alternative delivery mechanisms that might include home repair, or home delivery for wheel chair batteries, oxygen, respiratory equipment and other items that are critical to maintaining a stable and maximum level of functioning for members with disabilities.

-6.1.30 Medical Equipment, Assistive Technology.
+6.1.33 Medical Equipment, Assistive Technology.